openhab/org.openhab.binding.zwave/doc/rtc/ct100plus_0_0.md

 ### Parameter 11: Simple UI Mode

 Simple mode enable/disable
-If the value is set to 0 then Normal Mode is enabled.
-If the value is set to 1 then Simple Mode is enabled.
+<p&gtIf the value is set to 0 then Normal Mode is enabled.
+If the value is set to 1 then Simple Mode is enabled.</p&gt
 The following option values may be configured -:

 | Value  | Description |